Nagibaba/easy-service-worker/README.md

 #### 4. If our algorithm finds any difference between the cached and the remote html, then updates the cache on background and sends a message to the client

-#### 5. When the client gets the message to refresh, can reload the page or load it via js (example: jQuery load function)
+#### 5. When the client gets the message to refresh, it can reload the page or load it via js (example: jQuery load function)

 #### See the example folder for testing it yourself